pawl/Chinese-RFID-Access-Control-Library/README.md

 Hardware Requirement
 -----
 This library currently only works with a single type of controller which goes by a wide variety of model numbers.
-The controller can be found by searching for "TCP access control" on Ebay, Aliexpress, and Amazon for around $30-85 (depending on the number of doors).
+The controller can be found by searching for "TCP access control" on Ebay, Aliexpress, and Amazon.
+It costs around $30-85 (depending on the number of doors).
 You can know which one to buy by looking for one that looks like this:

 ![alt tag](https://raw.githubusercontent.com/pawl/Chinese-RFID-Access-Control-Library/master/access_controller.png)